Do we have a built-in body clock, and if so, what makes it tick? Does it affect our sleep, and what are the health implications?

 Might other factors be at work?

-A number of other factors might influence research findings on sleep.
-For example some medical conditions and some medication may limit the ability to sleep.
-And people with lower socio economic status may be more vulnerable, for instance because they may have to work longer and more anti social hours and may sleep in noisier environments.
-However, many studies now try to take account of other possible factors (called ‘confounders’ by researchers) and often find lack of sleep has an independent effect in its own right.
+A number of other factors might influence how well we sleep.
+For example, some medical conditions and some medications may disrupt our sleep patterns.
+Also, people with lower socio-economic status may be more vulnerable, for instance because they may have to work longer and more anti-social hours and may sleep in noisier environments.
+However, many studies now try to take account of other possible factors (called ‘confounders’ by researchers) and often find that lack of sleep has an independent effect in its own right.

-Some studies have suggested that too much sleep as well as too little can indicate health risks (what researchers call a u shaped effect).
+Some studies have suggested that too much sleep as well as too little sleep can indicate health risks (what researchers call a ‘U-shaped’ effect).
 This may apply to:

-We each have a natural body clock.
-So work with it to get an optimum 7 – 8 hours sleep per night.
-To give your body clock the cues it needs:
+We all have a natural body clock.
+So, where possible, we need to work with it to get an optimum 7 to 8 hours sleep per night.
+To give our body clock the cues it needs we can: